Meeting Time: March 28, 2023 at 9:00am PDT

 • Default_avatar

-Nicholas Smilgys about 1 year ago
+Nicholas Smilgys over 1 year ago

 I’m asking the board to adopt the recommendations of MCA and the GGC.
 Providing tax relief is one of many actions that need to happen in order to ensure a healthy cannabis industry and thus a healthy economy in Mendocino county.